 Example Future Need 2: I will need to give presentations.

-Example Future Need 3: I want to work for an international company, so my English, including my pronunciation, must be very good.
+Example Future Need 3: I want to work for an international company, so my English, especially my speaking, must be very good.

 Needs for Your Course